rishabhsvemuri/pgUI/README.md

 ### Accessing Installers

-To quicly open pgUI directory in your Finder/Files, run this command:
+To quicly open pgUI directory in your Finder/Files, run this command in your project directory terminal:
 ```bash
 open .
 ```